Table Of Contents

 What is RSI?

-I've come to learn that at its simplest, RSI operates on a 0–100 scale.
-The goal of the measure is to capture buying or selling momentum.
-RSI does this by comparing the average of recent price gains to the average of recent price losses over a given period.
-This period is most commonly 14 days.
+The RSI indicator is a momentum oscillator that measures buying and selling strength on a 0–100 scale.
+It does this by comparing the average of recent price gains with the average of recent price losses over a set period.
+In most cases, that period is 14 days.

 A reading above 70 suggests that an asset could be overbought, and therefore primed for a downward correction.
 On the other hand, a reading below 30 hints at an oversold market, signaling a potential upward bounce.
 Naturally, any reading between these two extremes should be viewed as inconclusive.
 However, these midway readings are still useful, as they can confirm trends.
 A move above the midpoint of 50 generally supports an upward trend, while a drop below 50 suggests a downward trend.
 We can therefore see how this straightforward scale is for traders.